codingbbq/codingbbq.github.io/_posts/2019-03-13-Javascript-Interview-Questions-part-2.markdown

 Now since our function was passing a variable and we were trying to delete a variable, there was no effect.
 And hence, the console output was `0`.

-This was a tricky question and it needed proper javascript knowledge.
+This was a tricky question and it needed proper JavaScript knowledge.
 I learned something fascinating today.

 ---